codanaut/AstroTunes/README.md

 Or the [latest beta build can be found here](https://github.com/Codanaut/AstroTunes/releases/tag/ios-latest).
 You can then install it on your device using [SideStore](https://sidestore.io/).

+> An official version for the App Store will hopefully be available at some point when I can justify paying Apple $99 a year for it.

+> Android build will be available soon!

 ## 🛰️ My Goal for AstroTunes
 * **Be fast.** (Built with Svelte 5 and Vite).
 * **Look good.** (Dark mode, modern UI, no clutter).